lujainaljarbou/airline-java1/README.md

 # airline-java1-
-program for Airline to manage domestic flights information using java Program Tasks Overview :
+program for Airline to manage domestic flights information using java

-  You need to write a program for Airline to manage domestic flights information.
-The program should enable the flights data manager to complete the following tasks:
+Program Tasks Overview :
 - Add a new flight to the flights list.
 - Find the information about a flight given its number.
 - Print all the flights.